gavinmcfarland/postcss-sequence/README.md

 ### Font scale

-Setting the font based on a scale using golden ratio
+Setting the font based on a scale using golden ratio.

 ```js
 units: [
     {